calamares/calamares/src/modules/README.md

 A PythonQt viewmodule implements the experimental View interface by defining a subclass of something.

+### Python API

+**TODO:** this needs documentation

 ## Process jobmodules

 A process jobmodule runs a (single) command.
-The interface is "process", while the module type must be "job" or "jobmodule".
+The interface is *process*, while the module type must be *job* or *jobmodule*.

-The key *command* should have a string as value, which is passed to the shell -- remember to quote it properly.
+The module-descriptor key *command* should have a string as value, which is passed to the shell -- remember to quote it properly.
 It is generally recommended to use a *shellprocess* job module instead (less configuration, easier to have multiple instances).

-## Emergency Modules

-Only C++ modules and job modules may be emergency modules.
-If, during an *exec* step in the sequence, a module fails, installation as a whole fails and the install is aborted.
-If there are emergency modules in the **same** exec block, those will be executed before the installation is aborted.
-Non-emergency modules are not executed.

-If an emergency-module fails while processing emergency-modules for another failed module, that failure is ignored and emergency-module processing continues.

-Use the EMERGENCY keyword in the CMake description of a C++ module to generate a suitable `module.desc`.

-A module that is marked as an emergency module in its module.desc must **also** set the *emergency* key to *true* in its configuration file.
-If it does not, the module is not considered to be an emergency module after all (this is so that you can have modules that have several instances, only some of which are actually needed for emergencies.